 Many people may think that small talk is just another way of passing the time, or a great way to avoid awkwardness between two individuals, but what they don’t realize is that there is nothing small about small talk at all.
 Many great friendships and relationships have started with small talk, something insignificant—like the weather.

 Imagine two dogs meeting at a park, and as a way of greeting, they initially both sniff each other.
 The same could be said of when two strangers meet for the first time.
 They greet each other and then often strike up a conversation, most often about the weather.
 This may seem such an insignificant topic, making small talk is a very effective way for strangers to get to know each other, whether the people involved are romantically interested in each other or not.
-The simplest comments about what may seem like an insignificant topic will give us an idea what is really inside the person’s head.
-Mastering small talk is also a good way of integrating one’s self in a group or gaining the confidence of a certain individual.

 Seeking Agreeability in the Weather

 The one reason we speak about the weather is that it is the greatest equalizer.
-Rich or poor, young or old, when it rains, we all need our umbrella.
+Rich or poor, young, or old, when it rains, we all need our umbrella.
 It is a common experience we all share.
 You cannot necessarily start up a conversation about a specific television show or article you read with people who may not watch the same shows or read the same magazines as you.
 When the weather is the topic, we all want to stay dry in the rain and beat the heat in the summer.

 When Small Talk Turns Deep

 There are times when our small talk among acquaintances turns deep.
 If there has been some sort of tragedy recently, this is understandable.
 We all need to vent and express our emotions.
 But often people will cross the line and bring up deep subjects with casual acquaintances.
 This can create an awkward situation.
 Does this person feel comfortable enough with you to be discussing private matters?
-If someone you barely know is disclosing too much personal information or is piling on hateful gossip about people you two know with no seeming purpose, this is a red flag.
-People with a deep narcissism love not only to be the center of attention, but also to pull others into this circle with “inside information.”

 When it comes to small talk about deep subjects, your relationship with the person will underscore the meaning behind the words.
 The subject is never the great beyond; it is how close you are with the person discussing this deep subject.
 A close bond that is forming naturally progresses to these topics.
 A person you hardly know is often just acting out … with you as a meaningless prop – a signal to stay away.